-The accompanying financial report for the year ended 30 June 2011 of the Office of the Ombudsman which comprises the comprehensive operating statement, balance sheet, statement of changes in equity, cash flow statement, notes comprising a summary of significant accounting policies and other explanatory information, and the accountable officer's and chief financial officer's declaration has been audited.
+The accompanying financial report for the year ended 30 June 2012 of the Office of the Ombudsman which comprises the comprehensive operating statement, balance sheet, statement of changes in equity, cash flow statement, notes comprising a summary of significant accounting policies and other explanatory information, and the Accountable Officer's and Chief Financial Officer's declaration has been audited.

-The Ombudsman's Responsibility for the Financial Report
+The Victorian Ombudsman's Responsibility for the Financial Report

-The Ombudsman is responsible for the preparation and fair presentation of the financial report in accordance with Australian Accounting Standards, including the Australian Accounting Interpretations, and the financial reporting requirements of the Financial Management Act 1994, and for such internal control as the Ombudsman determines is necessary to enable the preparation of the financial report that is free from material misstatement, whether due to fraud or error.
+The Victorian Ornbudsman is responsible for the preparation and fair presentation of the financial report in accordance with Australian Accounting Standards, and the financial reporting requirements of the Financial Management Act 1994, and for such internal control as the Victorian Ombudsman determines is necessary to enable the preparation of the financial report that is free from material misstatement, whether due to fraud or error.